lmweber/benchmarking-guidelines/README.md

-# 10-simple-rules
+# Ten simple rules

-Draft of "10 Simple Rules for a Method Evaluation/Benchmarking/Comparison"
+Repository containing a draft of "10 Simple Rules for a Method Evaluation/Benchmarking/Comparison".